First, let’s not get this twisted.

 Are we on the same page though?
 Is there anything you disagree with or a point you’d like to expand on?
 I’m really keen to hear your thoughts on this, so don’t forget to leave a comment at the end of this blog post to let me know.

 Now, let’s go through how we can refine the basic approach to not only write content that ranks.
-But to write content that generates leads, users, and paying customers.
+But to write content that ranks and generates leads.

 1. Use Keywords Naturally